Augusta Savage: The Woman Who Defined 20th-Century Sculpture

-Augusta Savage was a sculptor whose name is often missing from the list of illustrious Harlem Renaissance artists.
+Augusta Savage was a sculptress whose name is often missing from the list of illustrious Harlem Renaissance artists.
 Throughout her life, she merged civil rights activism with art.
-It is essential to commemorate the woman, her art, and her struggles, so she isn’t forgotten by history.
+It is essential to commemorate the woman, her oeuvre, and her struggles.

-To claim that Augusta Savage was resourceful would be an understatement.
+To claim that Augusta Savage (1892–1962) was resourceful would be an understatement.
 Throughout her life, she was a sculptor, a steam laundress, a farmer, a lab assistant, and, above all, a teacher and a mentor.
-She had to demonstrate extraordinary skill and perseverance to survive all the difficulties she had to face – nevertheless, she persisted.
+She had to demonstrate extraordinary skill and perseverance to survive all the difficulties she had to face.

 Born in 1892 in Florida, Savage demonstrated her artistic tendencies from early on.
 As a child, she would scavenge for clay native to her local land and use it to craft her own figurines.
 Her father, a man of religion, was deeply against Augusta’s artistic tendencies, which he saw as wicked, and did everything but nourish them.

 The turning point in her career was in 1923, marked by her unsubstantiated rejection from an artist residency in Paris.
-The incident involved the Fontainebleau School of Fine Arts, which rescinded its scholarship offer after discovering Augusta was black.
+The incident involved the Fontainebleau School of Fine Arts, which rescinded its scholarship offer after discovering Savage was Black.
 Shaken to her core by this ludicrous injustice, she published open letters to various publications at the time.
 Her outspokenness could not be taken for granted, not then and not now.
-In fact, it marks the beginning of a fight for equal rights, one that would continue throughout her life and long after it.
+It marks the beginning of a fight for equal rights, one that would continue throughout her life and long after it.

 After this incident, the artist had to work at a New York steam laundry to support herself.
 Despite personal problems, she was, for the first time as an artist, commissioned by the Harlem Library for a bust of African American sociologist and civil rights activist William Edward Burghardt Du Bois.
 The work was very successful, paving the way for more illustrious commissions to come.
 This was the beginning of a pattern for Savage’s career, in that she chose to only depict members of the African American community, whether prominent or not.